awsdocs/aws-encryption-sdk-docs/doc_source/implement-caching.md

 def encrypt_with_caching(kms_key_arn, max_age_in_cache, cache_capacity):
-    """Encrypts a string using an AWS KMS key and data key caching.
+    """Encrypts a string using an &KMS; key and data key caching.

-    :param str kms_key_arn: Amazon Resource Name (ARN) of the AWS KMS key
+    :param str kms_key_arn: Amazon Resource Name (ARN) of the &KMS; key
     :param float max_age_in_cache: Maximum time in seconds that a cached entry can be used
     :param int cache_capacity: Maximum number of entries to retain in cache at once
     """